 BY LAURENCE, MENTOR MY JOB GLASSES & EDUCATION AND LANGUAGE OFFICER

 Today, I am a Language and Education Officer, a role whose existence was totally unknown to me beforehand!
-In order to lift the veil on this sector and to throw light on the paths that can let students to where I am today, I chose become involved as a mentor on My Job Glasses at the end of 2019.
+To lift the veil on this sector and to throw light on the paths that can let students to where I am today, I chose to become involved as a mentor on My Job Glasses at the end of 2019.
 By sharing my story and experiences, my main wish is to inspire young people.

 EDUCATIONAL COOPERATION: WHAT’S ITS LINK WITH DIPLOMACY?

 Educational cooperation refers to actions that allow the development of projects in the educational sector in a given country.
 Two countries agreeing to join forces, analyse the strengths and weaknesses of the local educational sector and reflect hand in hand on the projects to promote to find ways of improvement in both sides.